sam-luby/Cluedo/README.md

 Accusations not in notebook,
 Fitting 2 players in 1 room,
 Players with same first letter in name need new character

+THINGS TO FIX/REFACTOR
+Board scanner
+Poor cohesion with movement in the cluedoboard class.
+Implement movement in a new Movement class.
+Cluedo game should be implemented in a new class called Cluedo